steelemeg/MovieGuide/README.md

 ## Notes

 - Extreme latency (80000ms and up) from the required API.
 This was only seen through Android Studio; tests in Postman were on the order of 300ms.
 Other APIs (such as the NY Times book stats API) did not show this issue.
 I paused my recording to work around this issue but it made testing and development much slower and more frustrating.
+- Swapping between poster and promo images on orientation changes was challenging in the fragment structure.

 ## License